RGBeter/Neptune/README.md

   * Leo Oliveira, Simon "Aergan" Lock, Ian (@grandoldian) and Dennis (@PointerFunction) for their insights, support and assistance during testing.

+  * dr-goobur for diagnosing and providing the elusive fix for the mysterious "region flicker" issue, supported by noobguy57, angelsix, v00dooperson and many more behind the scenes.

   * The rest of the Board Folk for their support and general coolness.